 Connected Learning Course Funds

 The Connected Learning Course funds support the integration of community-engaged learning and research, global engagement, or research and creative projects into existing or new courses.
-We will fund up to $10,000 for all course support funds in FY 23.
+We will fund up to $10,000 for all course support funds in FY24.
 See examples below of how faculty have used these funds to support connected learning courses.

-Purpose of funds
+Purpose of funds and how to apply

 - Prepare for a career or profession through experiential learning.